 The fresh peach pie with Coconut Oil Pie Dough.

 It did become solid and nice slices were cut.
 The servings were put in the microwave about 15 seconds to warm.

 Over all tasty, not considered food porn.
 Oh, well.
 There are successes and failures.

 Hope you give the recipe a try and best wishes.

-bring you great recipes, outstanding herbs and spices for your cooking experience. ©2007-20157 Netta Belle’s Choice® The Art of Gourmet Cookery® cookbookinabox® “Reg.
+bring you great recipes for your cooking experience. ©2007-2018 Netta Belle’s Choice® The Art of Gourmet Cookery® cookbookinabox® “Reg.
 U.S. Pat. & Trdmk.
 Off.”
 Reg.
 “Trade-marks Canadian Intellectual Property Office. “ Netta Belle’s Choice® The Art of Gourmet Cookery® cookbookinabox® All rights reserved.